SalesforceCommerceCloud/sfcc-ci/README.md

 ## Environment Variables ##

-`sfcc-ci` respects the following environment variables which you can use to control, how the CLI works:
+The use of environment variables is optional. `sfcc-ci` respects the following environment variables which you can use to control, how the CLI works:

 * `SFCC_LOGIN_URL` The login url used for authentication.
 * `SFCC_OAUTH_LOCAL_PORT` Oauth local port for authentication flow.